Tech Tips for Drills in No-till

 The concepts for drills are really no different from planters.
 Some drill designs cannot adequately perform Steps 1 – 4 described above because they are holdovers from the tillage era.
 In North America, one design that fulfills Steps 1, 2, 3, & 4 is the John Deere 750-type single-disc opener, including the 60-series (1560, 1860), 90-series (1890, 1990, 1895, 1690), and Pro-series*.
 Some comments to help them function:

-If you’re only using one rank of openers (very common & desirable for seeding soybeans, milo, cover crops, etc) and struggling to get enough down-pressure, be sure to use the front rank.
+If you’re only using one rank of openers (very common & desirable for seeding milo and certain other crops) and struggling to get enough down-pressure, be sure to use the front rank.
 It’s simply a matter of using the available ballast to the best advantage.
 When the down-pressure is cranked up, the drill frame will start to lift, but it always lifts the rear end first (due to the leverage of torquing the rockshaft against openers trailing behind the rockshaft)—so any extra weight is to the best mechanical advantage when it’s as far rearward as possible and still attached to the main frame.
 So the rank that’s locked up becomes ballast, and you want this to be the back rank that’s carried, since all that weight is 5 ft behind the front rank.

 Deere did provide for additional suitcase weights in an intelligent location—on the box drills anyway—since they go between/above the rear transport wheels.
 On the air drill frames, Deere was more haphazard in locating them—again, the very best location is above/behind the rear rank (ideally, the weights would be over the transport wheels, for even greater leverage, rather than hanging off the toolbar just above the rockshaft).
 They should also be centered on each section as much as possible—the weights hanging way out on the ends of the wings cause the ends to dip unnecessarily.
 Weights at the front of the center section are poorly located to provide effective down-force transfer (although they might have purpose in loading the drawbar while pulling a tow-behind cart).
 The OEM weight brackets on the wings that are ahead of the rockshaft are rather ineffective.